kedacore/keda-docs/content/docs/2.8/scalers/aws-sqs.md

 - `queueURL` - Full URL for the SQS Queue.
 The simple name of the queue can be used in case there's no ambiguity.
 - `queueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual messages in the SQS Queue is 30, the scaler scales to 3 pods. (default: 5)
 - `activationQueueLength` - Target value for activating the scaler.
-(Default: `0`, Optional, [More info about activation](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds))
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)

 > For the purposes of scaling, the default formula for "actual messages" is equal to `ApproximateNumberOfMessages` + `ApproximateNumberOfMessagesNotVislble`, since `NotVisible` in SQS terms means the message is still in-flight/processing.
 If you wish to only scale on `ApproximateNumberOfMessages` set `scaleOnInFlight` to `false`.